Sarim1703/Brainwave_clone/README.md

 # Brainwave_clone
-It is JSMastery class project based on react fubdamentals and Tailwind Css.
+It is JSMastery class project based on React fundamentals and Tailwind Css.